narfman0/GDXWorld/README.md

 If the specific type window demands a body, then use the named reference you used for the circle/polygon.
 Often, clicking on the map will fill in anchor coordinates or similar as a convenience method.
-Clicking create will commit the joint to the world, while delete removes the joint currently being edited
+Clicking create will commit the joint to the world, while delete removes the joint currently being edited.

+Example: a commonly requested feature is the car motor.
+A car motor may be accomplished by first creating a dynamic car body, two dynamic car wheels, and a platform beneath the car on which it may drive.
+Following this, the user should take special note of the RevoluteJoint, which may provide motor capabilities.
+Attach two revolute joints to each wheel, for RWD, the back wheel may have the motor with the unique revolute joint properties "enable motor", "max torque", and "motor speed" set to some reasonable figures.
+At this point, (when 3 dynamic bodies have been "joined" using two revolute joints), you have a simple motor drive RWD vehicle.
+Click live mode to demonstrate the capabilities of your sweet ride in gdxworld real time.

+Advanced Example: For the slightly more advanced GDXWorlder, you may wish to employ a quest which takes a trigger "Input" (to grab when the user inputs an accelerate keyboard button) and a manifestation "Physics" that causes the motor to turn on/off.
+This could yield a dynamic vehicle, and of course it is left up to the implementing IQuestManifestationExecutor to what degree the car handles.

 ### Quest
 Each level has a set of quests.
-The intent as that any number of quests may be active simultaneously, as seen in the reference GDXQuestManager and corresponding unit test.
+The intent is that any number of quests may be active simultaneously, as seen in the reference GDXQuestManager and corresponding unit test.
 Please take note of that while reading the following.